 (2) All appeals brought under this section shall be by way of rehearing and the High Court shall have the like powers and jurisdiction on the hearing of such appeals as the Court of Appeal has on the hearing of appeals from the High Court under the Supreme Court of Judicature Act.

-(3) No appeal made under the provisions of this Part and Part VII from any order shall operate as a stay of such order unless the High Court or the District Court or the Magistrate's Court so directs.
+(3) No appeal made under the provisions of this Part and Part VII from any order shall operate as a stay of such order unless the High Court or the Family Court so directs.